 - Resume: Information about your employment and church leadership roles.

-- Statement of purpose: Essay explaining your objectives in seeking a graduate degree at Andrews University, and reflecting your family and religious development, sense of calling to ministry, experience in church work, and future goals in relationship to the MAPMin program.
+- Statement of purpose: Essay explaining your objectives in seeking a graduate degree at Andrews University, and reflecting your family and religious development, sense of calling to ministry, experience in church work, and future goals in relationship to the MAPM program.

 - Personality questionnaire: Complete and return the Sixteen Personality Factor Questionnaire as directed.
 Not needed for the Hispanic track.